dreamportdev/Osdev-Notes/01_Build_Process/02_Overview.md

 When compiling C++ for a freestanding environment, there are a few extra flags that are required:

 - `-fno-rtti`: Tells the compiler not to generate **R**un**t**ime **t**ype **i**nformation.
 This requires runtime support from the compiler libaries, and the os.
 Neither of which we have in a freestanding environment.
-- `-fno-exceptions`: Requires the compiler libraries to work, again which we dont have.
+- `-fno-exceptions`: Requires the compiler libraries to work, again which we don't have.
 Means you can't use C++ exceptions in your code.
 Some standard functions (like the `delete` operator) still require you to declare them `noexcept` so the correct symbols are generated.

 And a few flags that are not required, but can be nice to have: